 Mattress makers strive to educate and Mattress manufacturers at the High Point

 Mattress manufacturers at the High Point International Home Furnishings Market featured interactive information centers, videos, educational brochures and newsletters to educate consumers.
-Sealy Inc brought along its Interactive Information Center that allows consumers to look up information about its Posturepedic products.
-Englander Co provided its consumers with a voice box system that supplies either five or ten prerecorded messages about the company's products.
-Restonic Inc featured a video that provides the dealers and consumers with tapes about the company's products and history.
+Sealy Inc. brought along its Interactive Information Center that allows consumers to look up information about its Posturepedic products, including twin size futon mattresses.
+Englander Co. provided its consumers with a voice box system that supplies either five or ten prerecorded messages about the company's products.
+Restonic Inc. featured a video that provides the dealers and consumers with tapes about the company's products and history.

-In an effort to make futon mattress shopping more consumer friendly, manufacturers at the High Point International Home Furnishings Market featured interactive point-of-purchase displays, educational brochures and a newsletter, and in-store videos.
-Wuliger, ultimate entrepreneur: remembering a maverick who won the 'Sealy Wars' and transformed bedding
+In an effort to make futon mattress shopping more consumer-friendly, manufacturers at the High Point International Home Furnishings Market featured interactive point-of-purchase displays, educational brochures and a newsletter, and in-store videos about bedding products such as twin size futon mattresses.
+To have more information about futon mattress manufacturer Sealy, read at Wuliger, ultimate entrepreneur: remembering a maverick who won the 'Sealy Wars' and transformed bedding

 Sealy introduced its Interactive Information Center, a computer with a screen that somewhat resembles an all-in-one washer and dryer which allows consumers to find out about the benefits of a Posturepedic at the touch of a mouse.

 Englander featured a Micro Talker, a less elaborate voice box on a stand, which comes in versions with either five or 10 buttons, each with a different recorded message on the company's products.